 Norpro Meat Grinder

 Usually when we hear the words plastic and grinder in the same sentence, we would instantly dismiss that product.
-However in the interest of providing a few broad product choices in this article, we feel the Norpro meat grinder is worth a mention.
+However, in the interest of providing a few broad product choices in this article, we feel the Norpro branded model is worth a mention.
 This is one of the cheapest manual grinders you can buy, with a retail price of around $20.
 The reason for the cheap price is because it is mostly made out of plastic to keep costs down.
 It comes with two different mincing plates, including a coarse one and a fine one.
-In addition to this it comes with three pasta attachments including one for linguine, spaghetti and rigatoni.
+In addition to this, it comes with three pasta attachments including one for linguine, spaghetti and rigatoni.
 You also get a sausage funnel attachment, although the sausages it produces are a little on the thin side.
-Lastly you get an instruction manual, however this is very short and only includes a handful of recipes.
+Lastly, you get an instruction manual, although this is very short and only includes a handful of recipes.

 This model attaches to your working surface by the suction cup which is mounted in the base.
 We should note that you need a smooth countertop to hold it effectively in place, and a butcher block style countertop will not work.
 The lock lever on the side of the machine pushes the machine down into place to create a suction, and this lock lever also doubles as a locking mechanism to hold the top part/hopper of the machine in place.
 The Norpro grinder will need to be mounted near the edge of a counter-top, as the handle is longer than the height of the body.